Anton Ferdinand: Antalyaspor

 On 14 August 2013, Ferdinand signed for Turkish team Antalyaspor on a three-year contract.
 At the end of the 2013–14 season he was released by the club.

 Police United

 Ferdinand was heavily linked with a move to Police United of the Thai Premier League during the summer of 2014.
 The next week, he arrived in Bangkok to sign for Police United on 18 June 2014.
-He and Teeratep Winothai were unveiled as new Police United signings in a press conference on 20 June and he said former QPR teammate Jay Bothroyd, who plays for Muangthong United convinced him to move to Thailand.
+He and Teeratep Winothai were unveiled as new Police United signings in a press conference on 20 June and he said former QPR teammate Jay Bothroyd, who played for Muangthong United, convinced him to move to Thailand.
 The BBC later reported that the move had fallen through and that Ferdinand was in advanced negotiations with Championship side Reading with the CEO of Police United, Samrit Bunditkitsada, being part of a consortium which bought a 90% stake in the English club in July.